One World Roasters' Coffee Blog

 (And Be More Mindful of Your Coffee Intake Everyday!)

-October 1st is International Coffee Day — and we bet you’re planning on having a cup.
+October 1st was International Coffee Day — and we bet you had a cup.
 But don’t you do that every day anyway?
+Here are some great ways to celebrate our favorite beverage and break out of your routine any day.

 International Coffee Day is about making it special again.